garaud/jitenshea/README.md

 * flask-restplus
 * daiquiri

-See the `conda_env.s` script to create a conda environment with the dependencies.
+See the `conda_env.sh` script to create a conda environment with the dependencies.

 **Note**: flast-restplus and daiquiri should be install via `pip`.